adamwan-nexplore/guidebook-nxp-hk/how-we-develop/devops.md

 - (Ideally) SOME IT operators need to code and need to set up different tools before the products release
 - (Ideally) SOME developers need to involve in operations

-- (In Reality) Some developers switch their duties from Application Development to Operational Excellence with automation​
+- (In Reality) Some developers switch their duties from Application Development to Operational Excellence with automation

 ## The Three ways